baier233/x64dbg/docs/introduction/ConditionalBreakpoint.md

 # Conditional Breakpoints

-This section describes the conditional breakpoint capability in x64dbg.
+This section describes the conditional breakpoint capability in MARENOL.

 ## Operations overview

-When a breakpoint is hit, x64dbg will do the following things:
+When a breakpoint is hit, MARENOL will do the following things:

 - Set the system variable `$breakpointexceptionaddress` to the address that triggered the breakpoint (memory location);
 - Increment the *hit counter*;